stellar-deprecated/kelp/examples/walkthroughs/trader/balanced.md

 ## Install Bots

-Download the pre-compiled binaries for the **trader bot** for your platform from the [Github Releases Page](https://github.com/lightyeario/kelp/releases).
+Download the pre-compiled binaries for **kelp** for your platform from the [Github Releases Page](https://github.com/lightyeario/kelp/releases).
 If you have downloaded the correct version for your platform you can run it directly.

 ## Balanced Strategy Configuration